andreklug/docspell-debian/README.md

 # Prerequisites

 For this howto, I assume you already have Debian 11 (Bullseye) installed either on Bare Metal or in a VM, for example in Proxmox.
 I didn't test the installation within a Linux Container, but I assume that should work as well.
-The installation was performed with [**Release 0.32**](https://github.com/eikek/docspell/releases/)
+The installation was performed with [**Release 0.32**](https://github.com/eikek/docspell/releases/).
+If the instruction don't work with a newer realease anymore, please let me know in the issues section so I can update them.

 I have assigned 4 Cores and 6GB Ram to this VM which seems to be more than enough for a full-featured installation with a few thousand documents.